acidjunk/acidjunk.github.io/_posts/2010-02-25-full-screen-plugin-for-firefox-linux.md

 The solution I used is based on a mix of extensions: first install the Full Fullscreen extension, this gets rid of the toolbars and statusbar while in fullscreen modus.
 I used version 3.3 on Ubuntu Karmic, found [here](https://addons.mozilla.org/nl/firefox/addon/1568)

-Next problem: the command line option -fullscreen doesnt work on ubuntu.
+Next problem: the command line option `-fullscreen` doesn't work on ubuntu.

 At last I solved it with this very nice plugin: [R-Kiosk](https://addons.mozilla.org/en-US/firefox/addon/1659) version 0.7.4